Spoilers Ahead!!! All spoilers for each episode are unmarked.

 Six Degrees of Freedom

 - Jerry's descent into the madness over a crazy sounding hypothesis which understandably terrifies the rest of the crew.
-Even worse?
-The ending proves he was right.
+Also there's his state at the end of the episode.

 Not All Men